mapbender/mapbender-documentation/en/quickstart.rst

   .. image:: ../figures/mapbender3_create_application.png
      :scale: 80

 .. tip:: Please note, that the style-, icon- and layoutconfiguration has to be done in css- and twig-files at the moment.
-Read more about template generation at http://doc.mapbender.org/en/book/templates.html
+Read more about template generation at `How to create your own Template? <customization/templates.html>`_.

 Copy or rename an application